 - Large areas of solid ink

 If you are working with a large company, designing a business card that can work with masters will keep costs down.
-Expensive add ons such as foiling, embossing and die cutting become much more economical when amortized over a large number of masters (more on business card masters later in this post).
+Expensive add-ons such as foiling, embossing and die cutting become much more economical when amortized over a large number of masters (more on business card masters later in this post).

 This elegant card uses blind embossing to dramatic effect with its minimalist design.

 Printing presses come in different sizes.
 As you can imagine, the bigger the press, the more it costs to operate.
-A large press takes more ink, larger plates and more people.
+A large press takes more ink, larger plates, and more staff.
 For that reason, business cards are normally printed on smaller presses that can print on smaller sheets of paper.
 These smaller presses (with a few exceptions) cannot print a large solid without compromising the quality of the solid.
 Small presses (often called duplicators) also may not be able to print more than two colors in tight or precise registration.
 For this reason, business card designs that take these limitations into account can be printed more economically than designs that do not.

 There are some exceptions to this (aren’t there always?
 LOL).
 When printing large runs of masters, the mastered elements can incorporate large solids and tight registration because chances are they are going to print on a much larger press sheet on a much larger press.
 Here are some examples of business cards that are difficult if not impossible to print on a small press: